 See how different those two stories feel?

-I still become the victim of my own stories sometimes.
+Sometimes I can still become the victim of my own stories.
 Just recently I noticed that I was avoiding some stuff I wanted to do around my coaching business.
 I was telling myself that I just needed more time and I wasn't quite ready yet.

 What are the stories you've been telling yourself?
 How can you change them - even a little bit - to shift the feeling?